LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/one-to-many.rst

 Creating a One-to-Many Relationship
 ===================================

 The first relationship we implement will be between the ``Event`` and ``EventCategory`` classes.
 We will allow multiple events to be in the same category, but each event will only have one category.
 Thus, this will be a one-to-many relationship.
+In this case, we will set up both sides of the relationship, so a many-to-one relationship will result as well.

 Setting Up the Relationship - Video
 -----------------------------------